-4. December 2018.
-It’s quite the challenge to build a My 5 solely upon a little bridge.
+December 2018.
+It’s quite the challenge to do a travel report upon such a little bridge.
 So here’s the inevitable selfie to round things off.
 This is my take on the silly selfie pose the girl was doing next to me, a fairly typical selfie face here in China.
 As with the famous bridges on Pingjiang Road, it only takes half a dozen people for things to get cramped.
 So be prepared to sit back for a bit and let the traffic subside.